 CAD/CAM stands for computer-aided design & computer-aided manufacturing.
 CAD/CAM software is used to design and manufacture prototypes, finished products, and production runs.

 What is CAD/CAM used for?

-CAD is the use of computer technology for product design and design documentation.
 CAD/CAM applications are used to both design a product and program manufacturing processes, specifically, CNC machining.
 CAM software uses the models and assemblies created in CAD software to generate toolpaths that drive machine tools to turn designs into physical parts.
 CAD/CAM software is used to design and manufacture prototypes, finished parts, and production runs.

 How is CAD/CAM used?

 Magna Advanced Technologies produces prototypes and tooling for the highly competitive automotive market.
 PowerMill and PowerShape enable the firm to design and manufacture complex parts faster while conserving capital expenditure.

 Maximize machine efficiency and part quality.
 Import PowerShape models into PowerMill and create precision high-speed and multi-axis toolpaths for molds, dies, and highly complex components. (video: 1:33 min.)